sweinreich/cadwiki_overleaf/README.md

 writetable(T,'cadwiki_example.csv')
 ```

 The CSV file will look something like the following (only the first few lines are shown).
 The first line contains text that identifies the contents of each column in order to be referenced in the LaTeX code.
 The data should all be numbers formatted as a general number.
 That is, `123456.789` instead of `1.23456789e5`.
-Also, when preparing your data, consider how many data points are actually required: typically a few hundred should be sufficient and exceeding this (>1000) can increase LaTeX compile time.
+Also, when preparing your data, consider how many data points are actually required: typically a few hundred should be sufficient and going over 1000 or so can increase LaTeX compile time.
 The full CSV file is at [data/cadwiki_example.csv](data/cadwiki_example.csv).
 ```
 x,sq,sq1,sq3,sq5
 0,1,0,0,0